Raphael-Boichot/GNU-Octave-tileset-tilemap-creator-for-GBDK/README.md

 ## Example of graphical code output with the provided test image
 ![](/Output.png)

 Unique tiles are marked with a green square, redunding tiles are marqued with a red cross.
-The "VRAM" figure displays the unique tiles and there probable position in Game Boy VRAM.
+The "VRAM" figure displays the unique tiles and their probable position in Game Boy VRAM.

 ## Example of text code output with the provided test image